 UAE tourists are some of the most sought after in the world, spending on average CAD 10,000 per person, per week when on vacation.
 The average vacation stay for an Emirati in the USA is one month, though many will stay for up to eight weeks.

 This same potential exists for Canada and Emirates has the ability to connect the country with these tourists.
 However, the opportunity is being lost because of existing flight restrictions.
 As outlined in the table below, other countries have opened their doors to increased Emirates services and the economic and tourism benefits that follow.

 *The maximum number of Emirates weekly flights allowed under existing air services agreements between the UAE and the country in question.

-The strong commercial, tourism, and economic benefits to Canada can only be fully realized by increasing the flight frequency entitlements under the current Air Transport Agreement between Canada and the UAE.
+The strong commercial, tourism and economic benefits to Canada can only be fully realised by increasing the flight frequency entitlements under the current Air Transport Agreement between Canada and the UAE.
 Dubai has become a global economic player, providing a wide range of opportunities for Canadian businesses.
-Strengthening the relationship between Emirates and Canada with increased flights to and from Dubai would further promote trade, investment, tourism, and employment, generating substantial economic and social benefits for Canada and its citizens.
+Strengthening the relationship between Emirates and Canada with increased flights to and from Dubai would further promote trade, investment, tourism and employment, generating substantial economic and social benefits to Canada and its citizens.

 There are some concerns about the increased competition with Air Canada if a daily Emirates service was launched between Dubai and Toronto, concerns which from our perspective are hugely exaggerated.
-Currently, at Toronto Pearson Airport, our share of weekly international departures is 0.1%, while our share of international seat capacity is 0.4%, as opposed to Air Canada's 54% share of weekly international departures and 51% share of international seat capacity.
-With a daily service, Emirates’ shares of weekly international departures and international seat capacity will increase marginally, to just 0.3% and 1%, respectively.
-These small increases are not at a level that would pose a threat to Air Canada.
+Currently, at Toronto Pearson Airport our share of weekly international departures is 0.1%, while our share of international seat capacity is 0.4%, as opposed to Air Canada who have a 54% share of weekly international departures and 51% share of international seat capacity.
+With a daily service, Emirates’ share will increase marginally to just 0.3% and 1% respectively.
+These small increases are not at a level which would suggest additional Emirates flights pose a threat to Air Canada.